-SOPHOMORE BASS (1-1) CREDIT 2 MUAP 2213# Prerequisite: A grade of C or higher in MUAP 1214 Corequisite: MUEN 1125 or permission of the department chair if course is not available.
+MUAP 2214# SOPHOMORE BASS (1-1) CREDIT 2

+Corequisite: MUEN 1125 or permission of the department chair if course is not available.

 Individual instruction in bass.
 Students meet with their instructor for one private sixty (60) minute lesson per week and meet one hour per week for a required MUAP Seminar Class.

-- SOPHOMORE BASS (1-1) CREDIT 2 MUAP 2214# Prerequisite: A grade of C or higher in MUAP 2213 Corequisite: MUEN 1125 or permission of the department chair if course is not available.
-Individual instruction in bass.
-Students meet with their instructor for one private sixty (60) minute lesson per week and meet one hour per week for a required MUAP Seminar Class. - SOPHOMORE ELECTRIC BASS (1-1) CREDIT 2 MUAP 2215# Prerequisite: A grade of C or higher in MUAP 1216 Corequisite: MUEN 1139 or permission of the department chair if course is not available.
+MUAP 2215# SOPHOMORE ELECTRIC BASS (1-1) CREDIT 2

+Corequisite: MUEN 1139 or permission of the department chair if course is not available.

 Individual instruction in electric bass.
-Students meet with their instructor for one private sixty (60) minute lesson per week and meet one hour per week for a required MUAP Seminar Class. - MUAP 2216# SOPHOMORE ELECTRIC BASS (1-1) CREDIT 2 Prerequisite: A grade of C or higher in MUAP 2215 Corequisite: MUEN 1139 or permission of the department chair if course is not available.
+Students meet with their instructor for one private sixty (60) minute lesson per week and meet one hour per week for a required MUAP Seminar Class.

+MUAP 2216# SOPHOMORE ELECTRIC BASS (1-1) CREDIT 2

+Corequisite: MUEN 1139 or permission of the department chair if course is not available.

 Individual instruction in electric bass.
 Students meet with their instructor for one private sixty (60) minute lesson per week and meet one hour per week for a required MUAP Seminar Class.

+MUAP 2219# SOPHOMORE FLUTE (1-1) CREDIT 2

+Corequisite: MUEN 1121 or permission of the department chair if course is not available.

+Individual instruction in flute.
+Students meet with their instructor for one private sixty (60) minute lesson per week and meet one hour per week for a required MUAP Seminar Class.

-SOPHOMORE FLUTE (1-1) CREDIT 2 MUAP 2219# Prerequisite: A grade of C or higher in MUAP 1220 Corequisite: MUEN 1121 or permission of the department chair if course is not available.
+MUAP 2220# SOPHOMORE FLUTE (1-1) CREDIT 2

+Corequisite: MUEN 1121 or permission of the department chair if course is not available.

 Individual instruction in flute.
 Students meet with their instructor for one private sixty (60) minute lesson per week and meet one hour per week for a required MUAP Seminar Class.